CynthiaJeaneKaye/CSCI_3700/HW3/README.md

+# HW3
-HW3: In this project, we run SQL queries on a Flask server.
+In this project, we run SQL queries on a Flask server.
+Created by Kailee Grubbs and Cynthia Kaye :]

 ## Quick Start
 ### Local Test Setup